ccipd/MRQy/README.md

 ### Specific packages:

-Based on your input files format you can install one of the following packages:
+Based on your input files format you may have to install one or more of the following packages:
 1. medpy (for _.mha_ files), 2. pydicom (for _.dcm_ files), and 3. nibabel (for _.nii_ files)